 To set up a Leicester crowdfunding campaign use the link below:

-Sport England: Return to play fund
+Sport England Return to play small grants fund

 The fund has been launched to give additional help to the sport and physical activity sector during the coronavirus (Covid-19) pandemic.

 The Return to Play: Active Together is a crowdfunding initiative which will help sports clubs and organisations set up their own campaigns to help sustain them through the crisis.
 Find out more here.